faroeq33/prg-8/README.md

 # AI teaching assistant
 A web application AI assistant that helps me study.
 This is a school assignment for prg-8.
 The directory contains both a client and server directory.
 The client directory contains the frontend of the application, and the server directory contains the backend of the application.

+TODO: Buy or obtain api token for the openai api.

 ## Installation
 To install the application, follow these steps: